Caroo14/silverscreen/README.md

 My objective is to build a monthly performance table that combines:

-Movie details (title, genre, studio)
+Movie details (title, genre, studio),
-Location information
+Location information,
-Rental costs
+Rental costs,
-Tickets sold
+Tickets sold and
 Revenue generated

 This table will allow management to better understand profitability per movie and per location.